-Hot dipped galvanized steel is a form of galvanizing for building bridges, skyscrapers, and structures in the harshest environments.
+Hot-dipped galvanized steel is a form of galvanizing for building bridges, skyscrapers, and structures in the harshest environments.
 The process passes through painstaking stages to ensure that the steel receives corrosion protection that could last for over 70 years.
+The Hot Dipped Galvanized process is also commonly used on galvanized steel coils.

 Find out in this article how hot-dipped galvanized is processed and its long-lasting benefits to structures.